 In 2017, Yves Mersch, Member of the Executive Board of the ECB wrote: “Advocates of a cashless society tend to fall into three distinct camps.
 The first camp, the alchemists, wants to overcome the restrictions that the zero lower bound (ZLB) imposes on monetary policy.
-The second, the law and order camp, wants to cancel the primary means of payment for illicit activities.
-And the third camp, the fintech (financial technology) alliance, anticipates major business opportunities arising from the elimination of the high storage, issuance, and handling costs of cash that the financial industry currently faces.”
+The second, the law and order camp, wants to cancel the primary means of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More for illicit activities.
+And the third camp, the fintech (financial technology) alliance, anticipates major business opportunities arising from the elimination of the high storage, issuance, and handling costs of Money in physical form such as banknotes and coins.
+More that the financial industry currently faces.”

 In the early stages of the Coronavirus pandemic, numerous misleading reports and articles advised against using cash claiming that banknotes and coins could be vectors in the spreading of the virus.
 This provided a golden opportunity for the anti-cash lobbies to speak up.

 In June 2019, Bank of America CEO Brian Moynihan kicked off Fortune’s inaugural Brainstorm Finance conference and declared “We want a cashless society.”
 It is telling that Moynihan chose to make the statement at a Fortune conference.
 The magazine was founded in 1929 in the wake of the Great Depression and claims in its 1929 prospectus for advertisers that Fortune should be “the Ideal Super-Class Magazine” for “wealthy and influential people.”